 Many Republican governors oppose the Medicaid expansion on ideological grounds, having long been wary of government-run health insurance programs.
 Others argue that while the federal government is now funding 100 percent of the Medicaid expansion, meaning the states literally pay nothing to have more of their residents insured, that level of support will eventually fall off, leaving states with the choice of either taking away insurance from people who just received it or going into debt.

-“Texas will not be held hostage by the Obama administration,” said Texas Gov. Rick Perry in a recent press conference.
-He said his state’s budget would “crumble” under the Medicaid expansion.
+“Texas will not be held hostage by the Obama administration,” Texas Gov. Rick Perry said in a recent press conference.
+He argued his state’s budget would “crumble” under the Medicaid expansion.

 Obama administration officials strongly dismiss the GOP governors’ complaints about costs.
 They have emphasized to states that the federal government intends to keep paying for the new Medicaid recipients and note that states can always withdraw from the new Medicaid funding if they want.